-Red Nose’s safe sleep guidelines have always recommended that babies sleep on their back on a firm, flat surface.
+Red Nose’s safe sleep guidelines have always recommended that babies sleep on their back on a firm, flat surface that is not tilted.
 Now, consumer advocacy group CHOICE has echoed this advice.

 Following 73 recent infant deaths linked to inclined sleepers in the US, experts recommend parents avoid them completely to keep children safe.

-“Additionally, if baby were to roll in this position, they could become trapped and suffocate against the soft base and/or the padded side.”
+“Additionally, if baby were to roll when placed on a tilted surface, they could become trapped or strangulated by the harness and/or suffocate against the soft base and/or the padded side.”

-She also advises of other risks to a baby’s safety when using these devices, including entrapment and falls.
+She also advises of other risks to a baby’s safety when using these devices, including falls.

-Putting a baby on their back to sleep means the airway can function optimally when sleeping, minimising the risk of SUDI or SIDS.
+Placing baby on their back to sleep on a surface that is firm, flat and not tilted means the airway can function optimally when sleeping, minimising the risk of SUDI or SIDS.

 If you are unsure of where to start on your safe sleep and settling journey, speak to one of our safe sleep educators on our Safe Sleep Advice Line: 1300 998 698 (Mon–Fri 9am till 5pm)